Where will we plant a Trillion Trees?

 Figure 3. (a) IGC Workflow, (b) Completed geodesign project in Sao Paulo, Brazil

 Each project incorporates an impact assessment using the UNDP SDG framework that relates design changes in systems such as Green infrastructure, Agriculture/Forestry, or Energy infrastructure, to SDGs.
-Figures 3a and 3b show summary assessments for a project in Sao Paulo, Brazil.
+Figure 3b shows summary scenario assessments for a project in Sao Paulo, Brazil.

 Methodologically, our approach will combine the following: